Kimchi Steamed Buns

-I’m drawing the line at bun making, cat!”
-I urge you. take my paw…we can do this together.
-I admit, i have a bit of a steamed bun addiction. and if truth be told, i lived off of them for years when i lived in the lower east side. i used to order them almost daily from my favorite neighborhood place. back then, i never even imagined i could make them myself. so if that is what you’re going through right this very moment,
+I admit, I have a bit of a steamed bun addiction.
+And if truth be told, I lived off of them for years when I lived in the lower east side.
+Back then, I never even imagined I could make them myself.
+So if that is what you’re going through right this very moment,

-I started filling them with kimchi in a stroke of genius sometime in the fall. thus, after i had the better side of the 75 pounds of cabbage i decided to ferment this past season glaring at me from behind glass jars. kimchi, i have found, is the most convenient and tasty of steamed bun fillings! the hot salty-sourness and slight crunch are the perfect compliment to the melt-in-your-mouth casing.
+I started filling them with kimchi in a stroke of genius sometime in the fall.
+Thus, after I had the better side of the 75 pounds of cabbage I decided to ferment this past season glaring at me from behind glass jars.
+Kimchi, I have found, is the most convenient and tasty of steamed bun fillings!
+The hot salty-sourness and slight crunch are the perfect compliment to the melt-in-your-mouth casing.

 2 & 1/2 cups all purpose flour